 If you’re a University of Illinois student who is passionate, motivated, and likes standing up for what you believe in, we want you!

-Read on to find out how you can volunteer to become a Cancer Canter at Illinois Ambassador now.
+Read on to find out how you can join the Cancer Center at Illinois Student Organization (CCIL-SO).

 We know that one day research will beat cancer.
 This is because key decisions on prevention, early diagnosis, and new cancer treatments lie in the hands of the incredible research that is happening on our campus.
 With your help, we can increase awareness that builds a community of like-minded people that translates our research discoveries into lifesaving initiatives.